adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 Anyways.
 I want to add some Eldritch goodness to the world because we haven't had any and its cool.
 Monsterhearts is at its core about being a fun sexy problematic teen drama.
 Much like a teen drama, it can be a game about investigating, so that part I'm not too worried about.
 At most I might be making some tweaks to Gaze into the Abyss move so that it interacts with whatever it is I piece together here.

 Here's the standard Gaze into the Abyss text:

+## Gaze Into the Abyss
+*When you gaze into the abyss, name what you’re looking for and roll with Dark.
+On a 10 up, the abyss shows you lucid visions, and you take 1 Forward to addressing them.
+On a 7-9, the abyss shows you confusing and alarming visions, but you get your answer nonetheless.*